 |8.||Canon G1 X||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |10.||Canon XSi||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the G1X Mark II has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
+Both the G1X Mark II and the A5100 have been discontinued, but can regularly be found used on ebay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.